fmay/cc-js-intro-1-variables/.guides/sections.md

 layout: ""

 ---
-One thing you will notice in `example.js` is that javascript statements end the line with a `;` character.
+One thing you will notice in `example.js`, which should be inthe left hand panel, is that javascript statements end the line with a `;` character.
 We will go into this in more detail another time, but for now follow these guidelines

 - use a semi-colon at the end of a line unless that line ends in a `{` character (a so called 'block' delimiter).

 ---
-title: "Variables & Constants"
+title: Variables in action
 files: []
 editable: true
 layout: ""

 ---
-Run a Preview and you'll see a circle drawn on a red background as some sound being played.
+Press 'Preview' (right most menu at the top) and you'll see a yellow circle drawn on a red background and hear a sound being played.
 This is all done using Javascript and we're going to see some variables in use here.

-Variables are one of the fundamental thing in any programming language. so let's figure out what they do and why.
+Variables are one of the fundamental things in any programming language. so let's figure out what they do and why.

 Look at the `example.js` and let's see some variables in use.